-ISLES and its associates in the United Kingdom will make every endeavour to ensure that a stock of relevant and appropriate text books are acquired and are available in Male but will also encourage students to make full use of the internet and on-line research facilities to ensure that students are widely read and their research expands their knowledge.
+ISLES and its associates will make every endeavor to ensure that a stock of relevant and appropriate text books are acquired and are available in Male' but will also encourage students to make full use of the internet and on-line research facilities to ensure that students are widely read and their research expands their knowledge.

 Research opportunity at ISLES is offered to practicing officers of the law enforcement bodies who are enrolled in undergraduate or post graduate studies at ISLES.
 Research at ISLES is primarily focused the following areas

 - - Management and Leadership

 Researchers will be closely supervised and guided by experienced staff of ISLES.
 Each researcher will have to present his/her findings to a panel of experts and defend his/her thesis.
 Research opportunities depend on the availability and the interest of the staff of ISLES.

 The ISLES also provide research of training and development needs within the security agencies in the Maldives.